Order of the Garter

 Post-nominal initials: GCB, KCB/DCB and CB

-The name of this order stems from the Christian medieval tradition of ritual/baptismal washing, a symbol of spiritual purification.
-The honor could not be conferred until the candidate had been suitably prepared in this manner.
+The name of this order stems from the Christian medieval tradition of baptismal washing, a symbol of spiritual purification.
+The honor could not be conferred until the candidate had been prepared in this way.

 The order now consists of the Sovereign (The Queen), the Great Master (The Prince of Wales) and three classes of members: